pawel-jezior/game-react/README.md

 # Story-React

-The project is quiz, which are fetched from Firebase.
-Quiz have 10 question and answers.
+The project is a quiz with programming questions, which is fetched from Firebase.
+The quiz has 10 questions and 4 answers per question.
 Only one answers are good.
-Answers are desplayed in random order.
-After good answer part of story are displayed.
-After correct answered on all questions section with question, answers and button for submit is slide up.
+Answers are displayed in random order.
+After a good answer, part of the story is displayed.
+After correct answers to all questions section with questions, answers and button is slide up.

 **Fast preview:[ webside](https://pawel-jezior.github.io/story-react/)**